≪ Go to our review of Winter Sleeping Bags

 Our Analysis and Hands-on Test Results

 The Inferno cranks up the heat with 36.4oz of 800 fill down.
 That's more down than the Feathered Friends Snowbunting, the Mountain Hardwear Phantom Torch 3, and just a smidge more than our Editors' Choice Award winner, the Brooks Range Drift -10.
 Only the hefty Marmot Col -20 has more down.
 The zipper is offset with the baffles on the top of the bag, so there is not a dedicated draft tube protecting the zipper.
 Instead, an extension of the chest baffles sits between the user and the elements.
 Arguably, this may work better than a closed draft tube, since it allows warm air to circulate into the zipper area.
 Our testers, human and ignorant to the subtle movements of hot air, didn't pick up on any cold spots near the zipper, so we feel confident in saying that this design performs as well as a regular draft tube.
-The draft collar contains an ample amount of snuggly down, and tightens in conjunction with the dual hood cinches.
+The draft collar contains an ample amount of snuggly down and tightens in conjunction with the dual hood cinches.

 Tipping the scales at 3lbs 7oz, the Inferno scores a 5 in the weight metric.
 Though only an ounce and a half heavier than the Brooks Range Drift, the shell fabrics make up a larger percentage of the Inferno's total weight.
 This is hardly noticeable to the user, but consider that the Drift has a full-length zipper and a roomier cut and is still lighter, and the advantage of lighter materials becomes apparent.
 While this bag doesn't have as good of a warmth-to-weight ratio as the Drift, it's still much warmer than heavier bags like the Kelty Cosmic Down 0, The Big Agnes Storm King 0, and the slightly lighter Rab Ascent 900.
 If you need less warmth and a cheaper price point, these contenders might be for you.

 An inch wide strip of fleecy material lines the draft collar where it touches the chin, giving a general impression of plush snugglyness.
 Our testers who primarily sleep on their backs felt the cut of the bag is plenty wide, but the side sleepers among us preferred the more generous cut of the Marmot Col -20.
-The two-way half-length zipper makes it difficult to sufficiently vent the footbox, and on a warmer night where temperatures climbed into the mid 20s, one of our testers (a self-proclaimed cold sleeper) felt so hot that she had to completely get out of the bag.
+The two-way half-length zipper makes it difficult to sufficiently vent the footbox, and on a warmer night where temperatures climbed into the high 20s, one of our testers (a self-proclaimed cold sleeper) felt so hot that she had to completely get out of the bag and cool off.
 The Inferno earned a 6 out of 10 for comfort, whereas the Nemo Sonic 0 and Brooks Range Drift were top scorers.

 The Inferno -20 packs down smaller than the Marmot Col, but a touch larger than the Brooks Range Drift, since it has a heavier shell fabric and just a little bit more down.
 The Inferno's high fill goose down makes it much more compressible than the Kelty Cosmic Down 0, though it's almost triple the price.
 It's one of the few bags that comes with a stuff sack that has compression straps.
 The Inferno took home a 7 out of 10 for this metric.